eugene-eeo/nut.js/README.md

 nut('query', '#id');
 ```

-If you use a string as a context it will be evaluated as
+If you use a string as the context argument it will be passed
-a selector, and the first element matched will be used as
+to the `nut` function, and the first element matched will be
-the context.
+used as the context.